- TVFind out more about...

 Expanding the UK’s local DAB transmission network

-We’re responsible for the delivery of a major cross-industry programme to double the size of the UK’s local commercial DAB network.
+We were responsible for the delivery of a major cross-industry programme to double the size of the UK’s local commercial DAB network.

-The programme also involves modifications at 49 sites taking the coverage of local DAB from c.70% to over 90%.
+The programme also involved modifications at 49 sites taking the coverage of local DAB from c.70% to over 90%.
 Over 6700km of roads previously not served by local DAB services will now also be covered.